leungesther/DSI-Projects/Project-3-Reddit-Text-Classifier/README.md

 ### 1. Data Collection & Data Cleaning

 The data used to build the text classifier were extracted from the Reddit API.
-Specificially, data were scrapped posts in 2 subreddits, namely:
+Specifically, data were scrapped posts in 2 subreddits, namely:
 1. [r/depression](https://www.reddit.com/r/depression/) and
 2. [r/bipolar](https://www.reddit.com/r/bipolar/)